 Associate Professor Ken Genskow addresses issues of environmental planning and policy, watershed planning, and collaborative and participatory approaches to resource management.
 His research and applied work have explored the evaluation and assessment of collaborative watershed management, watershed governance, and the effectiveness of educational and technical assistance programs on land management.
-Genskow is interested in planning processes that provide for meaningful participation by stakeholders in resource management initiatives as well as planning approaches that explicitly incorporate a social component into environmental planning and management.
+Genskow is interested in planning processes that provide for meaningful participation by stakeholders in resource management initiatives as well as planning approaches that explicitly incorporate social science dimensions into environmental planning and management.

 Professor Genskow has a BS in General Engineering and a Master's in Urban Planning from the University of Illinois.
 He earned his Ph.D. in Urban and Regional Planning from University of Wisconsin-Madison.
+Ken served as an engineer/planner with Peace Corps Nepal from 1989-1992.

 Genskow, K. 2012.
 Taking Stock of Voluntary Nutrient Management: Measuring and Tracking Change.
 Journal of Soil and Water Conservation.
 67(1):51-58.
 View Publication